VeronikaRuliskova/help/docs/importing-contacts-to-campaign-via-csv-excel.md

 2. Choose your file by clicking on Choose File
 3. Assign a country to your contacts.
 This will automatically add a prefix of the selected country to all recipients with numbers in national format only.
 All internationally formatted numbers (with prefix) stay untouched
 4. Click Upload
 5. Assign a function to any column you want.
-Data from these columns can be used in [message personalization](message-personalization.md#how-can-i-personalize-my-campaign) or [offer personalization](offer-personalization.md#how-can-i-personalize-an-offer)
+Data from these columns can be used in [message personalization](message-personalization.md#how-can-i-personalize-my-campaign) or [offer personalization.](offer-personalization.md#how-can-i-personalize-an-offer) It is mandatory to select which of the column contains mobile phone numbers
 6. Click Save
 7. Add another CSV/Excel file, otherwise click Finish selection